cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-10-paper-figures-are-always-subject-to-change.md

 From there, we realize that we could actually define three types of specialized dependency trees.

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2023/2023-03-10/another_whiteboarding.JPG alt:"Second whiteboarding session" %}
+  {% responsive_image path: img/posts/2023/2023-03-10/another_whiteboarding.JPG alt: "Second whiteboarding session" %}
   <figcaption class="stroke">
     Figure 3.
     Second whiteboarding session: refining the core idea while realizing the implementation details.
   </figcaption>
 </figure>

-So I decided adding more information about the different steps (i.e., resolving dependencies, debloating, specializing, building) and the different types of dependency trees (e.g., totally specialized DT, single specialized DTs, partially specialized DT).
+So I decided to add more information about the different steps (i.e., resolving dependencies, debloating, specializing, building) and the different types of dependency trees (e.g., totally specialized DT, single specialized DTs, partially specialized DT).

 The result is shown in Figure 4 below.

 <figure class="jb_picture">
-  {% responsive_image path: img/posts/2023/2023-03-10/b.png alt:"Second figure attempt" %}
+  {% responsive_image path: img/posts/2023/2023-03-10/b.png alt: "Second figure attempt" %}
   <figcaption class="stroke">
     Figure 4.
     Second figure attempt: trying to improve by adding the details of the tool created for the paper.